clemenko/rke_airgap_install/README.md

 ## Prerequisites

 The prerequisites are fairly simple.
-We need 4 Linux servers ( build1, airgap1, airgap2, airgap3 ) with one of the servers having access to the internet ( build1 ).
-The servers can be bare metal, or in the cloud provider of your choice.
-I prefer [Digital Ocean](https://digitalocean.com).
+We need 4 Rocky Linux servers.
+Centos or Rhel work just as well.
+All the servers will need access to a yum repo server.
+One of the servers will need access to the internet.
+The other three should be on the other side of the airgap.
+The servers can be bare metal or your favorite vm of choice.
 For the video I am going to use [Harvester](https://www.rancher.com/products/harvester) running on a 1u server.
 We will need an `ssh` client to connect to the servers.
 DNS is a great to have but not necessary.

 ![servers](img/servers.jpg)